twomice/com.joineryhq.profcond/README.md

 * 'properties': An associative array of properties, to be applied to the element with jQuery().prop().
 * 'attributes': An associative array of attributes, to be applied to the element with jQuery().prop().
 * 'value': The value to which the element (which should be a form field) will be set, using jQuery().val().
+* 'before': The element will be relocated before the element indicated by this jQuery selector, with jQuery().insertBefore().
+* 'after': The element will be relocated after the element indicated by this jQuery selector, with jQuery().insertAfter().

 ## More examples
 A more involved example is contained in [CONFIG_EXAMPLE.md](CONFIG_EXAMPLE.md).